Angular vs. React in 2021: Side-By-Side Comparison

 - General Motors

-Learning Curves: Angular vs React
+Learning Curves: Angular vs. React

 The objective learning curves for both React and Angular can be understood in terms of their inherent framework-level and library-level features that create distinct complexity levels.

-Web developers discover that the learning curve for Angular is relatively high with React possessing a low learning curve that is initially difficult to grasp.
+The learning curve for Angular is relatively high with React possessing a low learning curve that is initially difficult to grasp.

 The data flow control in React provides simplicity and modifiability for larger projects.
 This unidirectional data flow ensures that the UI and model states do not change excessively once projects emergently grow more complex.